6 Issue Factors’ Influence on Ethical Decision-Making and Management

 • How soon would the feel the negative impact?

 • LOW or MUCH LATER because they would only be affected if this somehow became a scandal and they were slowly to lose customers over the scandal.
-When companies make mistakes, the impact on customers usually takes time before it is felt..
+When companies make mistakes, the negative impact on customers often takes time to materialize.

-• CONCLUSION – Susan is likely to see this as moderate or somewhat soon when she balances the answers between the two main groups.
+• CONCLUSION – Susan is likely to see this as moderate when she balances the answers between the two main groups.
 Therefore, she would not be strongly encourage by this factor to act ethically.

 Issue Factor – Agreement on “Right”